 What happens in this situation is that the IgG antibody marks certain food particles as antigens, and when you eat these foods, the body mounts an inflammatory immune response and attack.
-There is quite a bit of confusion about food allergy, food intolerance and food sensitivity.
-Food allergy is IgE allergy and food intolerance or sensitivity is IgG.
-For the purposes of this article, I am referring to IgG food sensitivity as food allergy.
+There is quite a bit of confusion about food allergy, food intolerance, and food sensitivity.
+For the purposes of this article, I am referring to IgG food sensitivity and intolerance as food allergy.

 IgG food allergy symptoms include the following

 - gas, bloating

 - hay fever symptoms (itchy, watery eyes, sneezing)

 - joint pain

 Some estimates say that up 80 percent of people have IgG food allergies.
 Many are not aware, assuming their digestive symptoms are just a part of being a human.

 Many practitioners use food allergy testing in their practices to help determine which foods are problematic.
 By avoiding those foods, one may lose weight, heal leaky gut syndrome, improve IBS or Crohn’s, heal eczema, and just plain feel better, because the allergy response creates inflammation that can lead to weight gain, leaky gut, and a host of other problems.